Types of Inspections

 I like to begin home inspections from the outside because, generally speaking, it is easier to find problems there than on the inside.
 Potential holes are more exposed to the outside and the hole (which will be dark) will often be in contrasting color to the house.
 Many problems will be exposed to the trained eye before you even climb a ladder.
 About ninety percent of the time, all I need to see will be discovered from the ground.
 (Another 2-3 percent will be discovered from the attic).
 Use the Nite-Tracker spotlight flashlight or similarly powerful flashlight to illuminate dark areas.
 I found that 500,000 candlelight power has been an invaluable tool for illuminating vents and eaves.
 If a spot remains dark after shining a beam on it, then I know that I have found a hole.
 Pay special attention at the corners, gables, eaves and vents, and any place where two boards meet.
 Over the years, moisture and heat cause the boards to expand and contract.
 Ultimately a gap forms between them.
 These are the places where squirrels, bats, mice, etc. like to enter.

 Behind the gutters is another area you want to investigate.
 If the gutter is too flush with the soffit then you will need a ladder to look behind it.
 Whatever you do, don’t bypass this crucial inspection.
 Squirrels like to sit on the gutter and chew through the fascia board, which has been softened by water (often the gutters haven’t been cleaned of leaves in some time).
 Scan the roof for feces.

 Raccoons often will defecate before entering the house.
 As you look at the eaves, don’t neglect the lower sections of the house.
-Animals, like red squirrels, chipmunks and mice, can enter at ground level.
-Pipes, dryer vents, broken windows and cracked foundations can permit small creatures into the house.
+Animals, like red squirrels, chipmunks, and mice, can enter at ground level.
+Pipes, dryer vents, broken windows, and cracked foundations can permit small creatures to enter the house.

 ©2005 Stephen M. Vantassel